Llorx/iso-bench/README.md

 ```typescript
 bench.streamLog(streamCallback:() => Stream.Writable):this;
 ```
 Adds a built-in [Processor](#i-processor) that outputs the result in a writable stream, like a file or a socket.
-The writable stream should be returned inside the callback function and will be only called in the main process.
+The writable stream should be returned inside the callback function so it will be only called in the main process.
 Returns the IsoBench instance.

 ---
 ```typescript
 bench.addProcessor(processorCallback:() => Processor):this;
 ```
 Adds a custom [Processor](#i-processor) that must implement the [Processor](#i-processor) interface.
-The callback should return a [Processor](#i-processor) instance and will be only called in the main process.
+The callback should return a [Processor](#i-processor) instance so it will be only called in the main process.
 Returns the IsoBench instance.

 ---
 ```typescript